Have you been diagnosed with a brain tumour? Order your free information pack.

 Innovative research is needed

-This call involves participating in a sandpit event which aims to fund research into novel solutions and interventions to support children and young adults to thrive following a brain tumour.
-Ideas to support the transition to independence as children grow up and move away from home will also be eligible in this call.
+This call involves participating in a sandpit event which aims to fund research into novel solutions and interventions that support rehabilitation for adults following a low grade brain tumour.
+Ideas that also include prehabilitation (support before treatment) will be considered eligible for this call.

 The research ideas developed at the sandpit event could include, but are not limited to:

-- research to establish feasibility and to pilot novel interventions that aim to address an unmet physical, psychological or social need
+• research to establish feasibility and to pilot novel interventions that aim to address an unmet physical, or cognitive need

 All research proposals developed at the event must have a clear route to patient benefit.